FranciscoZacarias/fzac/README.md

 - Mark files as: "// @File: ".
 Contains documentation for this file
 - Mark Modules as: "// @Module: ".
 Contains documentation for the module.
 Each module should have a "Main module file".
 If it requires multiple implementations (Such as OS stufF), switch the OS_TYPE in this main file and include it, so that the user only has to include the main file.
 - Generate header files (So that we only need to worry about the implementation).
+- Ensure all scratch arenas are closed at the end of their scope